 - Two-way intercom

 The main feature on this smart speaker is the Alexa smart assistant which means you are constantly getting new features as the AI evolves.
-Primarily it means you can control the speaker with your voice to play music, set alarms, check the weather, ask questions, check traffic and more.
-The control of the smart home, like connecting to a a Ring doorbell or setting your Nest Thermostat with your voice are also useful.
+Primarily it means you can control the speaker with your voice to play music, set alarms, check the weather, ask questions, check traffic, and more.
+The control of the smart home, like connecting to a Ring doorbell or setting your Nest Thermostat with your voice is also useful and makes this one of the best home automation systems around.

 You can now setup multiple actions to work with Alexa.
 So you could set "goodnight Alexa" to turn off the downstairs lights, lower the thermostat and lock your doors, if you have connected smart devices.